SICILY

 Description

 Italy's answer to the Portuguese dominance of fortified wines, famously put on the map by various Englishmen such as John Woodhouse, Benjamin Ingham and Horatio Nelson no less.
 Commercial decline however has seen the quality decline and also its position in the market.
 The French surprising are a large importer – for cooking.
-There are essentially 2 colours: Ambro or Rubino and different legths of ageing: fine, superiore, stravecchio which can also be a solera.
+There are essentially 2 colours: Ambro or Rubino and different lengths of ageing: fine, superiore, stravecchio which can also be a solera.

 Principle Wines

-Grillo, Catarratto, Ansonica, Damaschino, Perricone, Calabrese, Nerello mascalese
+Grillo, Catarratto, Ansonica, Damaschino, Perricone, Calabrese, Nerello Mascalese

 Description